YosysHQ-GmbH/blog_yosyshq/README.md

     $ cd blog_yosyshq
     $ hugo server

-Now open http://localhost:1313/ in your browser.
+Now open the localhost URL that `hugo server` printed to the console in your browser.

 Whenever you safe a change to a file, the perview in your browser is updated in real time.